-The marsh bird survey will be conducted playing a standard audio file, available from the marsh bird survey coordinator when registering.
+The marsh bird survey will be conducted playing a standard audio file, available on the marsh bird survey page of PGC;’s website.
 Participants will need equipment to broadcast audio playback file: if you conducted marsh bird surveys for the atlas the equipment is similar.
 Some examples from the North American Marsh Bird Monitoring Program., http://www.cals.arizona.edu/research/azfwru/NationalMarshBird/, are below.

 Audio file: for Pennsylvania marsh birds

 MP3 players: SanDisk Sansa m240 (~$50) and numerous other options.

 Speakers: Panasonic RP-SPT70 Travel Speakers (Amazon.com $19.99)